HeilingerKrest/HeilingerKrest/TES V : Skyrim - Secunda Edition.md

 Once you have completed pre-installation, download the latest version of Wabbajack and place it in a folder such as C:\Games\Wabbajack.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

-## Downloading and Installing TES V: Skyrim - Enhanced Edition
+## Downloading and Installing TES V : Skyrim - Secunda Edition

-Downloading and installing TES V: Skyrim - Enhanced Edition can take a while depending on your internet connection and computer.
-To install TES V: Skyrim - Enhanced Edition, complete the following steps.
+Downloading and installing TES V : Skyrim - Secunda Edition can take a while depending on your internet connection and computer.
+To install TES V : Skyrim - Secunda Edition, complete the following steps :

 * Open Wabbajack and click on browse modlists, ensure that Unofficial Lists is checked.
-* Press the download button on TES V: Skyrim - Enhanced Edition and wait for it to download.
+* Press the download button on TES V : Skyrim - Secunda Edition and wait for it to download.
-* Set the installation folder to be somewhere like C:\Games\TES V: Skyrim - Enhanced Edition.
+* Set the installation folder to be somewhere like C:\Games\TES V : Skyrim - Secunda Edition.
 Do not install it to your desktop or downloads folder.
 * The download location does not need to be on a SSD but it makes installing a bit faster
 * Press the play button to begin.
 * Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.